clawpack/doc/doc/googleearth_plotting.rst

-The plotting parameters needed to instruct VisClaw to create plots suitable for visualization in Google Earth are all set as attributes to instances of the VisClaw classes *ClawPlotData* and *ClawPlotFigure*.
+The plotting parameters needed to instruct VisClaw to create plots suitable for visualization in Google Earth are all set as attributes of instances of the VisClaw classes *ClawPlotData* and *ClawPlotFigure*.
 We describe each of the relevant attributes and refer to their usage in the Chile 2010 example file `setplot_kml.py` file.